Skip to content

 Relevance and Impact

-Interactive visual workflows sit at the intersection of simulation, experimentation, AI, and modern HPC, directly addressing a key bottleneck: the growing gap between data generation and actionable insight, as the time and effort spent designing campaigns and then analyzing and visualizing results increasingly dominates the path from project start to discovery and can even outlast allocation cycles.
-By focusing on interactive, domain-aware visual workflows that integrate AI, simulation, and experimental data, this workshop targets that gap head-on, exploring how to compress lengthy pre- and post-processing into days or even into the runtime of the computation itself so that insight keeps pace with computation and instrumentation.
+What is the relevance?
+For SC attendees, a central bottleneck is the growing gap between data generation and actionable insight, as the time and effort spent designing simulation and experiment campaigns and then analyzing and visualizing results increasingly dominates the path from project start to discovery and, in many projects, takes longer than the period when teams actually have compute time on the supercomputer.
+An interactive visual workflow tightly couples computation, experimentation, AI, data, and rich visual interfaces, with visualization serving as the connective tissue among HPC, AI, data, and usability at each step of increasingly complex pipelines to support visual steering and inspection, deeper analysis, and more transparent communication.
+By focusing on interactive, domain-aware visual workflows that integrate AI, simulation, and experimental data, this workshop targets that bottleneck head-on and explores how to compress lengthy design and analysis into days or even into the runtime of the computation itself so that insight keeps pace with computation and instrumentation.

 Community Building, Inclusivity, and Goals